International Criminal Tribunal for the former Yugoslavia: Implementation

 In 1993 the internal infrastructure of the ICTY was built.
 17 states had signed an agreement with the ICTY to carry out custodial sentences.

 1993–1994: In the first year of its existence, the tribunal laid the foundations for its existence as a judicial organ.
 It established the legal framework for its operations by adopting the rules of procedure and evidence, as well as its rules of detention and directive for the assignment of defence counsel.
 Together, these rules established a legal aid system for the tribunal.
 As the ICTY was a part of the United Nations and was the first international court for criminal justice, the development of a juridical infrastructure was considered quite a challenge.
 However, after the first year, the first ICTY judges had drafted and adopted all the rules for court proceedings.

 1994–1995: The ICTY established its offices within the Aegon Insurance Building in The Hague (which was, at the time, still partially in use by Aegon) and detention facilities in Scheveningen in The Hague (the Netherlands).
 The ICTY hired many staff members and by July 1994, the Office of the Prosecutor had sufficient staff to begin field investigations.
-By November 1994, the first indictments were presented to the court and confirmed, and in 1995, the staff numbered over 200 persons from all over the world.
+By November 1994, the first indictments were presented to the court and confirmed, and in 1995, the staff numbered over 200, from all over the world.